 - Moral Cannibalism- 5.10c/ Fantastic route for the grade up an arete up the hill a ways.
 You can cheat to the right, but stay on the arete, the moves are there.
 You do swing out left at one point.
-Really hard rock.
-Six bolts through 50'.
+Really hard well varnished rock.
+Six bolts to top rope anchor.

 - Forgive Yourself- 5.12a/

 - Loop Rider- 5.12d/

 - I Knee’d You- 5.13d/

 - Half Cracked- 5.11c/